AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEX_CLASSModel_TagNames/SUPPORTEDROLECLASS_STRING.md

 CAEX_CLASSModel_TagNames.SUPPORTEDROLECLASS_STRING Field
 ========================================================
-AutomationML 2.1 APIThe Name of the CAEX-Element 'SupportedRoleClass'.
+The Name of the CAEX-Element 'SupportedRoleClass'.
 The CAEX-Wrapper is [SupportedRoleClassType][1].

   **Namespace:**  [Aml.Engine.CAEX][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)